ycm-core/YouCompleteMe/README.md

     it through [Homebrew][brew] with `brew install cmake`.

     On a Unix OS, you need to make sure you have Python headers installed.
-On a Debian-like Linux distro, this would be `sudo apt-get install python-dev`.
+On a Debian-like Linux distro, this would be `sudo apt-get install python-dev python3-dev`.
 On Mac they should already be present.

     On Windows, you need to download and install [python3][python-win-download].
     Pick the version corresponding to your Vim architecture.
 You will also need